dundalek/firewrap/README.md

 # Firewrap

-Firewrap is a tool to run programs in an isolated runtime environment using a container-type sandbox.
+Firewrap is a tool to run programs in an isolated runtime environment using a container-type sandbox and experimental micro VM support.

 It is similar to [Firejail](https://github.com/netblue30/firejail), but based on [Bubblewrap](https://github.com/containers/bubblewrap).